Himanshu200102/Tweet-Analytics-Using-Deep-Learning/analysis/README.md

     -   Run the section after the heading "Nitter Scraper".
     -   Run/skip cells as per computing requirements.

+4.  `models/trainedl_lstm_model.h5`

+    -   trained and saved lstm model.

+    -   this can be used to load directly to the pipeline and predict the results

 ## File Description

 1.  `DM_Classification_Pipeline_Training.ipynb`